SharePoint/sp-dev-docs/docs/solution-guidance/Use-remote-event-receivers-in-SharePoint.md

 ---
 # Use remote event receivers in SharePoint

-Use remote event receivers to handle events in the SharePoint add-in model.
+Use remote event receivers to handle events in the SharePoint Add-in model.
 Use AppInstalled and AppUninstalling events to set up or remove SharePoint objects and other event receivers your add-in needs.

 _**Applies to:** add-ins for SharePoint | SharePoint 2013 | SharePoint Online_